udacity/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 My final training set had X number of images.
 My validation set and test set had Y and Z number of images.

 ####3.
 Describe (and identify where in your code) what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
-For reference on how to build a deep neural network using TensorFlow, see [Deep Neural Network in TensorFlow](https://classroom.udacity.com/nanodegrees/nd013/parts/fbf77062-5703-404e-b60c-95b78b2f3f9e/modules/6df7ae49-c61c-4bb2-a23e-6527e69209ec/lessons/b516a270-8600-4f93-a0a3-20dfeabe5da6/concepts/83a3a2a2-a9bd-4b7b-95b0-eb924ab14432) from the classroom.

 The code for my final model is located in the 5th cell of the ipython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`) contains the code for augmenting the data set.